W-symmetry, topological vertex and affine Yangian: Summary and discussion

 \paragraph{Topological strings} Apart from the topological vertex, there is also its refinement which does not treat all three directions in the plane partition space equally - the refined topological vertex \cite{Awata:2005fa, Iqbal:2007ii}.
 A special direction is chosen along one of the three coordinate axes.
 There is a continuous generalization of the choice of the special direction in the form of the index vertex \cite{Nekrasov:2014nea}.
 It would be nice to see if any of these refinements have any simple $\mathcal{W}_{1+\infty}$ interpretation.
-Since $\mathcal{Y}$ has an infinite-dimensional abelian subalgebra $\mathcal{B}$, one could easily think of large class of refinements of the character itself.
+Since $\mathcal{Y}$ has the infinite-dimensional abelian subalgebra $\mathcal{B}$, one could easily think of large class of refinements of the characters themselves.